zozzlethena/docs/pages/tokenomics.md

 voting on their preferred liquidity pool _gauges_. `$VELO` emissions will be distributed proportionally to the total votes a liquidity pool receives.

-In return, voters receive the trading fees and bribes collected through the liquidity pool they vote for.
-Fee rewards accrue for voters after the vote snapshot has been taken.
+In return, voters receive 100% of the trading fees and bribes collected through the liquidity pool they vote for.

 Voting for gauges is allowed once per epoch.
 The same (rolling) vote will be counted for the next epochs for the same gauge until the voter changes the vote.

+Note, however that to receive bribes deposited in new epochs, voters maintaining rolling votes must _poke_ or re-cast their votes.

 ## Bribes